 QoS is a hop-by-hop transport configuration implemented on the networking devices to make them identify and prioritize RTP packets.
-Every connected device between the sender and recipient(s) should also be configured to understand that the packet is a “VIP” one and needs to be pushed along in the priority lane.
-If even one of the devices in the relay isn’t configured right, QoS won’t work.
+Every enabled device between the sender and recipient(s) should also be configured to understand that the packet is a “VIP” one and needs to be pushed along in the priority lane.
+If even one of the network devices in the relay isn’t configured right, QoS won’t work.
 The packets will lose their priority and slow down to that device’s data transmission speed.

 What happens if we don’t use QoS in networking?

 Not having a correctly configured QoS could result in one (or all) of the following issues:

 - Latency: When the RTP packets haven’t been assigned their required priorities they will be delivered at the devices’ default speeds.
 In a congested network, the packets have to travel along with the rest of the non-urgent packets.
-While latency itself won’t have an effect on the quality of the delivered audiovisual data per se, it will affect communication between end-users.
+While network latency itself won’t have an effect on the quality of the delivered audiovisual data per se, it will affect communication between end-users.
 At 100ms of latency, they will start talking on top of one another as the packets arrive out of sync, and at 300ms the conversation stops being comprehensible.

 - Jitter: Real-time applications remove standard transport level buffering, so there is no mechanism to reassemble arriving packets in the correct order.
 Jitter is the irregular speed of packets on a network.
 It can result in packets arriving late and out of sequence.
 As the application does not wait for the stream to be assembled correctly, out of sequence packets get dropped resulting in distortion or gaps in the audio or video being delivered.